bekk/bekk-christmas/post/react/the-seven-facts-of-react-native.md

 For instance, when adding accessibility to your application, not everything is equal for both platforms.
 React Native have support for different [accessibility usecases](https://reactnative.dev/docs/accessibility), but not every one of them were supported for both platforms.
 There was one scenario, where I wanted the application to read the changes on the screen for the user, even though the user is not focusing on that given component.
 For instance when the departure time changes, it is crucial to notify the user.
 This resulted in adding two ways to get the voiceover to read the changes.

 Fortunately, React Native gives you the possibility to select which code you want to apply whether iOS or Android by using [Platform](https://reactnative.dev/docs/platform-specific-code).
+By using this you can apply the part of code you want to execute for the different platforms.

 ```
 import { Platform } from 'react-native'